President and Founder

 MICHELLE BENEDICTA holds an M.L.I.S. in Library and Information Science from Dominican University in River Forest, IL, and a B.A. in Anthropology and Religious Studies and minor in Musueum Studies from Beloit College in Beloit, WI.
 She is a member of the Polish American Librarians Association and is Assistant Reference Librarian at a private liberal arts college library.
 She is currently pursuing a Ph.D. in Library and Information Science from Dominican University in River Forest, IL.

 PATRICIA CHAVEZ holds an M.L.I.S. from Dominican University in River Forest, IL and holds a B.A. in English from the University of Iowa.
-She is employed as an archivist at the University of Chicago.
+She has worked in the archives at University of Chicago as a project archivist and is currently employed as an archivist at the DePaul University archives.

 Board of Trustees